depuits/FS22_ShelterMatters/README.md

 ### Disabling Bale Decay

-You can diable the decay of bales by setting all the `baleWeatherDecay` rates to `0`.
+You can disable the decay of bales by setting all the `baleWeatherDecay` rates to `0`.
 This will also completly skip the indoors check for bales.

 ## Commands